Downhill race called off after cancellation of training run

-KVITFJELL, Norway — Organizers have canceled the first of this weekend’s two men’s World Cup downhill races after the only scheduled training run on Thursday was called off because of strong winds.
+KVITFJELL, Norway — Organizers have canceled the first of this weekend’s two men’s World Cup downhill races after the only scheduled training run on Thursday was called off because of strong wind.

 Friday’s race has been replaced with another training run, necessary for the second downhill on Saturday.
 A race can take place only after at least one mandatory training session on the course.